-which shows that the $(P_i)$ are universal in a certain way\footnote{The universality of the $P_c$ with respect to the positive \pz classes is analogous to that of the halting problem with respect to computable enumerations, and that of the \pz class of $PA$-complete reals with respect to \pz classes of reals; see \cite{simpsonmassurv}.} which is useful in inductive constructions of $\omega$-models of $\WWKL$.
-The following tree-analogue of \eqref{Yx3uuoP6eA} will be similarly useful in the construction of the models of Theorem \ref{rms6rS57S4} and was also used by \citet{deniscarlsch21}: \begin{lem} Given a real $z$, let $T$ be a tree such that $[T]$ consists of $z$-random reals and let $W$ be a $z$-computable positive tree.
-Then there exists $\sigma$ such that $[T]\cap\dbra{\sigma}\neq\emptyset$ and $[T]\cap\dbra{\sigma}\subseteq \sigma\ast [W]$. \end{lem} \begin{proof} If the claim was not true, then for each $\sigma$:
+which shows that the $(P_i)$ are universal in a certain way,\footnote{The universality of $P_c$ in the positive \pz classes is analogous to that of the halting problem with respect to computable enumerations, and that of the \pz class of $PA$-complete reals with respect to \pz classes; see \cite{simpsonmassurv}.} useful in inductive constructions of $\omega$-models of $\WWKL$.
+We give a tree-analogue of \eqref{Yx3uuoP6eA} which will be similarly useful in the construction of the models of Theorem \ref{rms6rS57S4} and was also used by \citet{deniscarlsch21}. \begin{lem} Given $z$, let $T$ be a tree such that $[T]$ consists of $z$-random reals and let $W$ be a $z$-computable positive tree.
+There exists $\sigma$ such that $[T]\cap\dbra{\sigma}\neq\emptyset$ and $[T]\cap\dbra{\sigma}\subseteq \sigma\ast [W]$. \end{lem} \begin{proof} If the claim was not true, then for each $\sigma$: